Terms and Conditions

 10.2.1 You must discuss any issues which could give rise to a complaint as soon as practicable with the vessel or hotel management, airline staff or other supplier of the services concerned.

-10.2.3 If the parties cannot reach an agreement by engaging in the steps set out above, the Passenger and FOCL agree to refer the dispute to the ABTA Conciliation Scheme.
+10.2.3 If the parties cannot reach an agreement by engaging in the steps set out above, the Passenger and FOCL agree to refer the matter to ABTA’s Dispute Resolution Scheme.

-10.2.4 If the parties fail to reach an agreement having exhausted the steps set out above then they may refer the dispute to arbitration, subject to the rules of the ABTA Arbitration Scheme, or issue proceedings at Court.
+10.2.4 If the parties fail to reach an agreement having exhausted the steps set out above then they may refer the dispute to arbitation, subject to the rules of the ABTA Arbitration Scheme, or issue Court proceedings.

 10.3 In the case of any claim for loss, damage or delay to luggage please note that: